Why Do Chickens Stop Laying Eggs?

 Common Factors Affecting Egg Laying

-Understanding Age-Related Changes in Why Chickens Stop Laying Eggs?
+Understanding Age-Related Changes in Why Chickens Stop Laying Eggs Sometimes?

 As a chicken enthusiast, I’ve observed firsthand how a hen’s age significantly impacts her egg-laying capacity.
 Chickens typically begin their egg-laying journey around 6 months old, entering their most productive phase.
 This period, often termed the ‘golden phase,’ can last until they are about 2 to 3 years old.
 During this time, it’s not unusual for a healthy hen to lay an egg almost every day, depending on the breed.